Grounding + Becoming

 Trauma-Supporting Spiritual Care

-Have you noticed the concept of trauma coming up more frequently in the past few years?
-You are not alone; it is confusing.
+Have you noticed the concept of trauma coming up more in the past few years?
+You are not alone.
 What do people mean when they use the word trauma in this rapidly-changing landscape?

 It Can Renew Your Faith in the World